 advertiser's products featured in the video.

-wearing tops, high heel shoes and brief underpants, which revealed their buttocks.
+They were wearing tops, high heel shoes and brief underpants, which revealed their buttocks.
 The camera zoomed into the buttock area before moving upwards.
-The women, both wearing skimpy underwear, appeared together on the lawn mower, one sitting with the other
+The women, both wearing skimpy underwear, appeared together on the lawn mower, one sitting

 The email must not appear again in its current form.
 We told Etesia UK Ltd to ensure their ads did not cause serious offence.